xaosfiftytwo/xscripts/README.md

 It is possible to simply run the script as is at login.

-However, the script isn't exactly fast and might create a noticeable lag during login.
+However, it isn't exactly fast and might create a noticeable lag during login.

 To avoid that, the script generates a file `$HOME/.local/share/xorg/xappspicker_rc`.